 Using drones for mapping can be very useful for a variety of different reasons.
-The process involves flying over a specified area at a specified altitude to collect numerous photographs and associated data.
-Post flight processing of the data results in the mapping products that can serve many purposes.
 The “maps” created by the process are actually large, smart pictures that contain elevation, distance, and location data; and they can be presented in different formats for viewing.
-The low flight altitude provides an incredible amount of resolution, so even small details can be seen on the “maps”.
+The low flight altitude provides an incredible amount of resolution, so even small details can be seen.
 Distance, volume, and area measurements can easily be taken from the “maps”; and elevation data can be viewed and measured as well.
 The applications for this technology are far reaching, because it provides current data that is easily accessible and affordable.

 Ortho maps have numerous applications, and our maps provide flexibility and quality that has traditionally been cost prohibitive.
-Our orthos show more detail because of our lower flight altitude.
-Our high quality cameras also contribute to the detail in our maps.
 The flexibly comes in our ability to shoot and create a new map at any time.
 This is very useful in tracking and illustrating changes that occur in the mapping area.
 Our maps can be used to easily calculate area, distance, and volume.

 Digital Elevation Models